Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateCustomizerObject.md

 ```

 ### -Sha256Checksum
-SHA256 checksum of the shell script provided in the scriptUri field.
+SHA256 checksum of the file provided in the sourceUri field above.

 ```yaml
 Type: System.String